-Participant List A. Description of Proposed Change and Justification B. Description of Educational Programs to be Offered C. Planning Process Which Led to the Request for the Change D. Evidence of Institutional Support to Demonstrate the Continuance of Quality Standards14 D1.
-Evidence of Sufficient and Qualified Faculty, Management, and Support Staffing14 D2.
-Evidence of Appropriate Equipment and Facilities, including Adequate Control over any Off-campus Site15 Off-campus Site D3.
-Evidence of Fiscal Resources including the Initial and Long Term Amount and D3.
-Evidence of Fiscal Resources including the Initial and Long Term Amount and Sources of Funding for the Proposal Change D3.
-Evidence of Fiscal Resources including the Initial and Long Term Amount and Sources of Funding for the Proposal Change
+Participant List.
+3 A. Description of Proposed Change and Justification.
+4 B. Description of Educational Programs to be Offered 8 C. Planning Process Which Led to the Request for the Change 9 D. Evidence of Institutional Support to Demonstrate the Continuance of Quality Standards 14 D1.
+Evidence of Sufficient and Qualified Faculty, Management, and Support Staffing 14 D2.
+Evidence of Appropriate Equipment and Facilities, including Adequate Control over any Off-campus Site 15 D3.
+Evidence of Fiscal Resources including the Initial and Long Term Amount and Sources of Funding for the Proposal Change 18 D4.
+A Plan for Monitoring Achievement of the Desired Outcomes of the Proposed Change 18 E. Evidence that the Institution Has Received All Necessary Internal and External Approvals.
+19 F. Evidence that Each Eligibility Requirement Will Still be Fulfilled 19 G. Evidence that Each Accreditation Standard Will Still be Fulfilled 27